 Your niche is going to be your full-time job.
 You want to do something that you love and look forward to doing every day.

-Maybe painting vintage cars comes easily to you?
+- Maybe painting vintage cars come easily to you?

 Take some time to really think about what you would like to focus on and create.
 This information will be beneficial to your art marketing plan.